 You’ll learn OSHA's best practices for reducing accidents and injuries, including fall protection, emergency evacuation plans, and the use of personal protective equipment.

 You'll also learn about the major hazards you might encounter in general industry work and solutions for recognizing, controlling, and protecting against them.
 This includes flammable and combustible substances, chemical and electrical hazards, and fire prevention.

 Additionally, you should know what your employer's responsibility is for your safety, as well as the rights OSHA grants you as a worker.
 That’s why you'll learn how to file a complaint if your workplace isn't living up to its safety obligations.

-This course is for any entry-level general industry worker.
+An OSHA 10 general industry card is good for any entry-level general industry worker.
+OSHA 10 courses promote workplace safety and health and inform workers about their workplace safety rights.
 Examples include employees in healthcare, manufacturing, agriculture, cosmetology, automotive, warehousing, and distribution.

 This course is NOT for construction workers—there is a separate construction-specific 10-Hour OSHA Outreach course.

 Official OSHA DOL card – shipped within 2 weeks

 Who Should Take the Training?